artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

 2. Install VSCode and PlatformIO as explained in Section 2.A of the Getting Started Guide (you can skip the final part of the installation related with Nexys A7 board drivers).

 3. Open in PlatformIO the ADD_Instruction example from Lab 12.
-Include, before the end of the test loop, the control instruction (and t2, t4, t5) that makes the simulator stop.
+Insert, before the end of the test loop, the control instruction (and t2, t4, t5) that we use in our simulator for stopping execution and continuing cycle by cycle.

 4. Compile the program by clicking on "Generate Trace".
 Altough the process will fail, the firmware.vh file will be created inside *RVfpga/Labs/Lab12/ADD_Instruction/.pio/build/swervolf_nexys*.